Muriel Degauque: Conversion to Islam and radicalization

 After meeting an Algerian man, she converted to Islam and began donning a head scarf.
 Her family did not disapprove of the conversion initially and her mother told neighbors she was pleased because her daughter's new faith helped her quit drinking and taking drugs.
 Her religiosity raised concerns several years later when Degauque met Issam Goris, the son of a Belgian man and Moroccan woman and a known radical Islamist.
 She adopted the name Myriam, and the couple married and moved to Brussels, then Morocco, where she would learn Arabic and study the Quran.

 Upon returning from Morocco, Degauque started wearing a chador and the niqab.
 She and Goris moved into a small apartment not far away from his mother in an ethnic neighbourhood near Brussels' Midi train station.
 The building's owner recalled that Degauque collected unemployment benefits.
 It is unknown what Goris's occupation was.
 Her relations with her parents became increasingly strained as she demanded they follow Islamic customs when she visited, forbidding her father to drink and insisting on the separation of the sexes during meals.

 Belgian police later revealed that Goris was involved with an Islamist group recruiting European Muslims to fight in Iraq.
 They had been monitoring the cell for some time when they discovered that Goris and Degauque were in Iraq, after intercepting phone calls from Goris.
 Their identities were unknown at the time, but Belgian authorities notified the American and Iraqi governments of the threat posed by a Belgian couple in Iraq and provided them with intel.

-Degauque called her mother from Syria in August, telling her she'd be gone for over a year.
+Degauque called her mother from Syria in August, telling her she would be gone for over a year.
 It was the last they heard of their daughter until the attack.